 There are many different types of Sodick controls.
-One of the latest types is the MARK 21 and EX21 controls.
+The latest types are the MARK 21 and Mark 25 controls.
 These are the two controls discussed in this training course.

 It is our sincere hope that this course and manual gives you the information you need to begin operating, programming and maintaining your Sodick wire EDM machine.
 If you have questions or comments about this manual or operating and programming the Sodick wire EDM machine, please call the wire applications department and ask to speak with an engineer.
 If you feel that something is wrong with the machine and it needs to be repaired, please contact the service department.
 If the machine needs parts, please contact the parts department.